commerce-docs/pagebuilder-examples/Example/PageBuilderLazyLoading/README.md

 </page>
 ```

 This example uses local copies of the lazysizes loader (`lazysizes.min.js`) and plugin (`ls.attrchange.min.js`).
-You can instead use [CDN versions](https://cdnjs.com/libraries/lazysizes) for the lazysizes loader and all its plugins.
+However, [CDN versions](https://cdnjs.com/libraries/lazysizes) of lazysizes and all its plugins are also available.

-The `lazySizesConfig.js` file is optional.
-But you must be load it first if you use it.
-This is the recommended way to add your custom configurations, as shown here:
+The `lazySizesConfig.js` file is optional, but if you use it, you must load it before you load the lazysizes loader.
+Here is the recommended way of making custom configurations:

 ```js
 (function () {